 Step 3.
 Set Video Codec

 To compress Bluray MKV to MP4 H264, make sure you go Video tab and choose H264(x264) as the Video Codec.
 H265(x265) is actually more recommended as it is believed to save up to 50% space with the same video bitrate or improves 30-40% video quality if the same size.
-265 has a bright further, however H264 is still the most compatible.
+265 has a bright further, however, H264 is still the most compatible and can be universal for almost all media players and devices like iPhone/iPad, Plex etc.

 Step 4.
 Set Subtitle